ckormanyos/wide-integer/README.md

 ### CI and Quality checks

-CI runs on push-to-branch and pull request using GitHub Actions.
+CI runs on both push-to-branch as well as pull request using GitHub Actions.
 Various compilers, operating systems, and C++ standards ranging from C++14, 17, 20, 23 are included in CI.